leskhantos/oapi/README.md

 That's it.
 Good luck, dude.

 ## API docs
-Api docs stores in postman collection `oyspot.postman_collection.json` in root of repository.
-Import the file into postman and use.
+Api docs stores in postman collection `oyspot.postman_collection.json` in root of the repository.
+For use import the file into <a href="https://www.getpostman.com/">postman</a>.